jjadeseravla/CV/README.md

 #### Learning

 Whether it has been in an academic sense or learning a new activity I have always enjoyed increasing my knowledge and skills.
 In my role as a brand ambassador I would research and study the material I was given and have to know everything about the product or service I was promoting in a short space of time.
+In my latest role in the museum I was put on a project to build a fully functioning chatbot within my first 3 months of the role, where I had to learn new technologies that no other developer had previously had experience in within a short space of time.

 #### Working in a team